 Reinstall the fan cover by pressing the clips on it together and slipping them over the slots in the fan housing.

 Push the fan cover up until it sits against the ceiling.

 Why: While it helps reduce mould and mildew, the fan also inhales an array of airborne particles, which can linger on the blades and the vent.

 Best practices: Put the fan on a switch timer (an easy job for a handyman), and run it during every shower and for 30 minutes afterward to keep moisture (and energy use) in check.

 And for an overall best practice.

-Whenever you clean the bathroom, whether deeply or quickly, dry all surfaces well afterward.
+Dry all surfaces well afterward when you clean the bathroom, whether deeply or quickly.